Garda Youth Diversion Programme

 • The child’s previous involvement in the programme

-If a child is not admitted to the programme, they may be prosecuted in the normal manner for their behaviour.
+If a child is not admitted to the programme, they may be prosecuted or an anti-social behaviour order may be sought.

 Any child who has been admitted to the Diversion Programme is protected from:

-Any acceptance by the child of responsibility for their behaviour in respect of which they have been admitted to the programme, will not be available in any civil or criminal proceedings against that child unless the child is convicted for behaviour which occurred after their admission to the programme.
+If the child accepts responsibility for their behaviour for which they have been admitted to the programme, such acceptance cannot be used in any criminal proceedings against that child unless the child is convicted for behaviour which occurred after their admission to the programme.

-The identity of any child who is either admitted to or considered for admission to the programme is not disclosed publicly.
-Any person who publishes or broadcasts such information is guilty of an offence.
+The identity of a child who is admitted to or considered for admission to the programme is not disclosed publicly.
+A person who publishes or broadcasts such information is guilty of an offence.

-Two types of caution may be given; formal or informal.
-The decision as to whether to administer a formal or informal caution is made by the Director of the Programme and will generally depend on the seriousness of the child’s criminal behaviour.
+The Director of the Programme decides whether to administer a formal or informal caution.
+Generally, the decision depends on the seriousness of the child’s criminal behaviour.

 Formal cautions are more serious than informal cautions.

-If a child has previously been formally cautioned, it is not open to informally caution the child on a later occasion.
+If a child has previously been formally cautioned, they cannot be informally cautioned on a later occasion.

 How is a formal caution delivered?